tk382/tk382.github.io/_pages/cv.md

 * Multi-tissue Gene Expression Analysis, advised by Dan Nicolae
   * employ Bayesian hierarchical model with EM algorithm and MCMC that circumvents missing value issues and accounts for complex variance structure
-* Noisy Data Clustering, advised by Mengjie Chen *design a similarity learning algorithm to cluster zero-inflated data with high noise and apply to single-cell sequencing data
+* Noisy Data Clustering, advised by Mengjie Chen
+  * design a similarity learning algorithm to cluster zero-inflated data with high noise and apply to single-cell sequencing data
 * Copy Number Variation Change Point Analysis, advised by Mengjie Chen
   * devise an alternating descent algorithm combining group fused lasso and mixed effects model to detect copy number alterations in cancer cells
 * Ancestry-eGenes, advised by Dan Nicolae
   * found genes that are differentially expressed based on local ancestry and genotypes for 44 human tissues in African Americans and European Americans; found an enrichment in the immunity-related region
+* Microbiome Data Analysis, consulting team leader
+  * Advised a manuscript revision in a medical journal for sound analysis of microbiome data, especially to model within and between group variance accounting for complex batch effects
+* Effects of Maternal Language Use in Children’s Brain Development, consulting team leader
+  * Led a consulting team to provide statistical analysis for complex correlated data for a psychologist’s post-doctoral project
+* Computing Variance across Large Data Sets, advised by Lars Vilhuber
+  * Manually implemented map-reduce for 3.3TB census data with several million time-series while avoiding memory issue and ensuring numerical stability

 Work experience